igbanam/7L7W/README.md

 Seven Languages in Seven Weeks [#7L7W](https://twitter.com/search?q=%237L7W)
 ===

 This is a self-enhancement project aimed at learning seven new languages in seven weeks.
-I should thank @sermoa for her blog post which I stumbled upon to start this project.
+I should thank [Aimee Rivers](https://github.com/sermoa) for her blog post which I stumbled upon to start this project.

 ###Languages
 My new seven programming languages differ from those chosen by the good folks at Pragmatic Programming (see DIsclaimer).